sjhendricks/SUPERCOMPUTING/assignments/assignment_02/README.md

 -------------------------------------

-Finally, I added the data from assignment_02 to a .gitignore file so that the data is not pushed to github for this project.
+Additionally, while in the HPC, I added the data from assignment_02 to a .gitignore file so that the data is not pushed to github for this project.

-touch ../SUPERCOMPUTING/.gitignore
+touch ~/SUPERCOMPUTING/.gitignore
 nano .gitignore

-Now, add assignments/assignment_02/data/
+Now, add to the .gitignore file assignments/assignment_02/data/

 -------------------------------------

 Reflection:

 For this assignment, the biggest barrier was working with ftp and aliases on Mac.
 I ran into the same errors with ftp that I think others did as well, but this was cleared up by using the passive command.
 For the aliasing issue, I had to install a new package using homebrew and add an alias so that the "--group-directories-first" flag was able to run.
 Otherwise I felt prepared to use FileZilla and check hash digests from working in class.
-After assignment 1 I have been trying to use single commands with relative filepaths instead of multiple cd commands, but I sometimes still get confused on the best way to do this.
+After assignment 1 I have been trying to use single commands with relative filepaths instead of multiple cd commands, but I sometimes still get confused on the best way to do this and have to test if the command works a few times.
-The last thing I had to be careful about was to really make sure to pull from git hub every time I moved between computers.
+The last thing I had to be careful about was to really make sure to pull from git hub every time I moved between computers, since I was moving back and forth a lot.
+In the future I need to continue to make sure that I remember to pull from github, and I also want to practice using sftp versus filezilla to move files so that I can feel comfortable with both.